noobaa/noobaa-operator/doc/dev_guide/troubleshoot_sts_cluster.md

 You should see in the output the credentials (which includes the `AccessKeyId`, `SecretAccessKey`, and `SessionToken` - output example is in file `doc/dev_guide/create_aws_sts_setup_on_minikube.md`, but in case the role is wrong you'll see still `AccessDenied`, so you can create a new role with the script and test it.

+Note: if this invalid role was sent as a part of OCP cluster you would need to update the subscription that have this environment variable: in odf-operator and mcg-operator subscriptions (in both of them - either in the UI or editing the YAMLs), search for the ROLEARN env name and update the value.

 #### 2) Cluster configurations

 ```